w3c/wot-cg/Tutorials/whatiswot/website/docs/wot/building-blocks.md

 <br />
 <br />

 With this tutorial, we begin to explain the concepts specific to the Web of Things.
 Be sure to review the [Preliminary tutorial](/docs/preliminary/payloads) to understand what the Web of Things builds upon.
-Here, we’ll provide a brief overview of the main building blocks that make up the Web of Things architecture — Thing Description, Binding Templates, Discovery, Scripting API and Profiles.
+Here, we’ll provide a brief overview of the main building blocks that make up the Web of Things architecture — Thing Description, Binding Templates, Discovery, Scripting API, and Profiles.
 In separate later tutorials, we will explore each individual building block in more detail.

 ## What are building blocks?